VarcoDevs/Varco/deps/readme.txt

 Skia is precompiled (usually via CMake) in both debug and release static libraries.
 In order to compile Skia some "adjustments" have to take place:

-1) X uses BGRA, therefore in skia/cmake/SkUserConfig.h.in it is necessary for linux systems to add
+1) [seems fixed] X uses BGRA, therefore in skia/cmake/SkUserConfig.h.in it is necessary for linux systems to add

     /*  Change the ordering to work in X windows.
     */